Sandvik picks Nokia 5G networking gear to automate underground mining

 Over the past few years, there’s been no shortage of hype over 5G’s massive business implications, as hardware makers, carriers, and enterprises have pitched 5G networks as the enabler of “the fourth industrial revolution” or “industry 4.0” — too often without concrete examples of why 5G will matter.
 Today, Nokia announced one of the most intriguing industrial use cases yet: Sandvik Mining and Rock Technology is deploying a private industrial 5G network to further automate the underground harvesting of natural materials, setting the stage for what the latter company calls a “digital transformation of mining.”

-As one might imagine, mining is a dangerous business, requiring people to enter caves and continuously remove parts of the ceilings, walls, and floors as they hunt for valuable resources.
+Mining is a dangerous business, requiring people to enter caves and continuously remove parts of the ceilings, walls, and floors as they hunt for valuable resources.
 Sandvik and Nokia say that the 5G network will be used for two purposes: enabling deployment of reliable voice and video equipment in these “highly challenging” environments, and managing remote operation of machines “deep underground” from a surface control center.
 Initially, the machines will be guided using 4K video links, but in the future, robotic and fully autonomous operations will be possible.

 A few details are critical to Sandvik’s 5G deployment, which is beginning at a 48-year-old test mine consisting of multiple kilometers of underground tunnels.
 The company has chosen to deploy Nokia’s 5G standalone network, which doesn’t rely on older 4G as a backbone, and therefore goes beyond fast downloads to offer faster upload speeds and lower latency.
 It’s also using Nokia’s Digital Automation Cloud, which supports industrial-grade security and reliability, as well as the edge computing needed for millisecond-level machine responsiveness.